Automattic/woocommerce-payments/readme.txt

 4. Manage Disputes

 == Changelog ==

+ = 7.2.6 - 2022-10-12 =
+ * Add - Support Platform Checkout from Checkout Blocks.
+* Fix - Fix fatal error with call to MultiCurrency/Compatibility::convert_order_prices method.
+* Fix - The ellipsis menu is now readable and we can dismiss the task in the "Things to do" task list from Payments > Overview page
+* Update - Update formatCurrency to decode HTML entities for rendering currency symbols.
+* Dev - Bump minimum required version of WooCommerce to 6.8 to support L2 policy
+* Dev - changed WooPay otp url

 = 4.8.1 - 2022-10-04 =
 * Fix - Fix fatal error thrown during the renewal order payment flow when the store doesn't have the WCPay Subscriptions feature enabled